sul-dlss/sul-requests/README.md

 ## Testing

-The test suite (with RuboCop style inforcement) will be run with the default rake task (also run on travis)
+The test suite (with RuboCop style enforcement) will be run with the default rake task (also run on travis)

     $ rake